-Social Security Number: All applicant household members who have been issued a social security number will be required to provide their valid social security number (SSN) with adequate documentation prior to move-in.
+Social Security Number or Individual Tax Payer Identification Number: All applicant household members who have been issued a social security number will be required to provide their valid social security number (SSN) with adequate documentation prior to move-in.
 Adequate documentation means a social security card issued by the Social Security Administration, an original document issued by a federal or state government agency, which contains the name and social security number of the individual along with identifying information of the individual, or other acceptable evidence as determined by NWRECC.